 - 4.1.
-For grant of approval for operator of single-engine turbine-powered aeroplanes at night and/or in Instrument Meteorological Conditions (IMC) the following requirements shall be satisfied; - a.
+In approving operations by single-engine turbine-powered aeroplanes at night and/or in IMC, the DGCA shall ensure that the airworthiness certification of the aeroplane is appropriate and that the overall level of safety intended by the provisions of this IS and IS 084 is provided by: - a.
 To the reliability of the turbine engine; - b.
-The operator's maintenance procedures, operating practices, flight dispatch procedures and crew training programmes; and - c.
+The AOC holder's maintenance procedures, operating practices, flight dispatch procedures and crew training programmes; and - c.
 Equipment and other requirements provided in accordance with Appendix 1. - 4.2.
 All single-engine turbine-powered aeroplanes operated at night and/or in IMC shall have an engine trend monitoring system, and those aeroplanes for which the individual certificate of airworthiness is first issued on or after 1 January 2005 shall have an automatic trend monitoring system.